 What Is HIV?

-The human immunodeficiency virus (HIV) is a virus that causes the body’s immune system to break down.
-Your immune system fights off illness and infection and is very important for a healthy body.
+HIV stands for human immunodeficiency virus.
+This virus causes the body’s immune system to break down.
+Your immune system fights off illness and infection and is important for a healthy body.

-Once HIV is present in the body, it attacks important white blood cells in your immune system called lymphocytes, or T-cells.
+HIV attacks important white blood cells in your immune system called lymphocytes, or T-cells.
 T-cells identify and destroy invading organisms in the body.
 Once attached to the T-cell, HIV multiplies and destroys the cell.
-When your body is deprived of enough T-cells, it can become very sick from infections that a healthy person’s immune system would normally fight off, such as colds, flu and other viruses.
+When your body loses enough T-cells, it can become very sick.
+It gets infections that a healthy person’s immune system would normally fight off.
+This includes infections such as colds, flu and other viruses.